maxkl/hdl-compiler/README.md

 ```
 it will have 3 input signals and 3 output signals.
 The leftmost signal corresponds to input `a`.
 The next two signals correspond to input `b` with the least-significant bit first.
 The fourth signal from the left is output `q`, followed by two signals for output `r`.

-The generated circuit does not have any input/output components, but you can add buttons and LEDs yourself and connect them to the appropriate signals.
+The backend generates toggle buttons and LEDs for the inputs/outputs of the main block.
+You can pass it the flag `--no-io-components` (e.g. `hdlc -B --no-io-components circuit.hdl`) if you don't want that.

 ### Invocation examples